it-all/Spaghettify/README.md

 # Spaghettify

-Spaghettify is a PHP 7, PostgreSQL Web Platform Built on Slim Framework
+Spaghettify is a PHP 7, PostgreSQL Web Platform Built on Slim Framework.

 INSTALLATION
 Clone or download